revaturelabs/caliber-staging-module-service/README.md

 - Saleel Bey - Documentation, Styling, Retrieving Managers and associates
 - Suva Shahria - View recently graduated associates to staging assigned to a Manager, Testing, Modals
 - Ben Johnston - Developed listening service in Java that periodically checks Caliber for new batches.
+- Patrick Warring - Viewing, Creating, and Updating SWOT analysis for associates

 ### Executive Summary
 - The Caliber API system will...